VaibhavPaliwal0007/VaibhavPaliwal0007/README.md

 - 👨‍💻 All of my projects are available at [Github](https://github.com/VaibhavPaliwal0007)

-- 🖤 I am always eager to discover new technologies, concepts and thoughts.
+- 🖤 I am always eager to discover new technologies, concepts and ideas.

-- 🤒 These days, blockchain development attracts me the most.
+- 🤒 I have a keen interest in Blockchain Development.

   </samp>
 </div>